Loughton

-Loughton (/ˈlaʊtən/ LOW-tən) is a suburban town and civil parish in the Epping Forest District of Essex, within the metropolitan and urban area of London, England.
-It lies 13 mi north-east of Charing Cross, bordering Waltham Abbey, Theydon Bois, Chigwell, Chingford, and Buckhurst Hill.
+Loughton (/ˈlaʊtən/) is a town and civil parish in the Epping Forest District of Essex, England.
+It is inside the M25 London orbital motorway but lies just outside the administrative boundary of Greater London.
+It lies 13 miles north-east of Charing Cross in central London.
+The parish has two stations on the Central line of the London Underground: Loughton and Debden.
+At the 2021 census the parish had a population of 33,346.

-The parish of Loughton covers part of Epping Forest.
-It is the most populous in the Epping Forest district, and second most populous in Essex (after Canvey Island).
-At the 2021 census, it had a population of 33,353.

-Loughton has three conservation areas and there are 56 listed buildings in the town, together with a further fifty that are locally listed.
+The parish includes part of the ancient woodland of Epping Forest.
+Loughton has three conservation areas and 56 listed buildings, together with a further 50 that are locally listed.